chinedufn/percy/book/src/introduction.md

 `Percy` is very young and going through the early stages of development.
 Our roadmap is is mainly led by Real World Driven Development.

-We're using `Percy` to build a real, production website and ironing out the kinks and fixing the bugs as we go.
+This means that we're using `Percy` to build a real, production web app and ironing out the kinks and fixing the bugs as we go.

 Once the tools have stabilized and we've settled into a clean structure for `Percy` applications we'll publish a CLI for generating a production-grade starter project with everything that you need to get up and running.

+Check out the [Percy issue tracker](https://github.com/chinedufn/percy/issues) and maybe open a couple of your own!

 ### Notable Features